ml-struct-bio/cryodrgn/README.md

             -o 02_vae256_z10
             --load 02_vae_256_z10/weights.19.pkl # 0-based indexing

-Note: while these settings worked well for the datasets we've tested, they are highly experimental for the general case as different datasets have diverse sources of heterogeneity.
+Note: While these settings worked well for the datasets we've tested, they are highly experimental for the general case as different datasets have diverse sources of heterogeneity.
 Please reach out to the authors with questions/consult -- we'd love to learn more.

 ### Local pose refinement -- BETA!